From October 2024, vehicles who do not meet the minimum 3-star rating will be at risk driving in London.

-Glen Mullins (Director of VUE) talks about six vital things you need to know about the Direct Vision Standard and how it will affect you as an insurer or fleet manager.
+Glen Mullins (Director of VUE) tells you everything you need to know about the Direct Vision Standard and how it affects you as an insurer or fleet manager.

-You’ve had three years to prepare for this deadline.
+You’ve had years to prepare for this deadline.
 Are you ready?
 Have you checked the Direct Vision Standard star rating of your HGVs?
 Have you fitted them with the necessary ‘Safe Systems’ to meet DVS requirements?

 However, if you’re double checking your Direct Vision Standard compliance as a fleet manager or are generally curious about DVS as an insurer, then you’ve come to the right place.
 In anticipation of this October 2020 deadline, I’m talking about six vital things you need to know about the DVS: what it entails, why it’s being enforced, what it means for fleet managers and insurers, and how you can plan for tightening DVS requirements in 2024.

 Watch the video for an overview or read below for more details.
 So get reading!

 1. What is the Direct Vision Standard?

 Many cyclists are at risk of serious injury or worse when they ride next to the near-side (passenger side) of HGVs that are turning left.
 As drivers of HGVs are higher up than drivers of smaller vehicles, they can be unable to see a cyclist on their near-side and accidentally turn left or change lanes into them.
 The Direct Vision Standard was designed to minimise these blind spots and reduce the risk they pose.